Uniform

 - Short white socks

-Hat and gloves for cold weather
+Optional Hat, gloves and a base layer for cold weather

-Kit is to be plain in colour as stated, and have no logos, stripes or branding.
+Exclusions to PE uniform Kit is to be plain in colour as stated, and have no logos, stripes or branding.
 We want to reduce the pressure and cost of wearing branded garments.

-Students should wear appropriate attire, remove jewellery, tie back long hair, and ensure footwear provides adequate support.
+Health & Safety in PE Students should wear appropriate attire, remove jewellery, tie back long hair, and ensure footwear provides adequate support.

 Sixth Form dress code